 Everybody has to contend with inflammation at some point.
 It’s the body’s natural response to trauma or injury, and the area affected will be hot, swollen and red, as well as painful,.
 That’s down to two factors: the release of white blood cells, containing chemicals to protect the scene of the crime, and increased blood flow to the area due to the automatic response of the immune system to any perceived threat to the body.

-The single most significant factor in chronic inflammation is diet –you really are what you eat.
+The single most significant factor in chronic inflammation is diet – you absolutely are what you eat.
 If you put junk into your body, rubbishy things will happen inside you.
 Regular overeating can also trigger an inflammatory response, and habitually taking in more calories than your body needs messes around with the immune system, thereby hampering any attempts by your body to fight inflammation.

 I have Lupus – it was a deciding factor in moving from divine but damp Devon to the healthy climate of the salt lakes of the Costa Blanca, and I battle chronic inflammation on a regular basis.
 For reasons I won’t bore you with, I can’t take any sort of anti-inflammatory medication.
 However, in the seven years since I moved here, I’ve discovered that I can control my internal inflammation naturally, just by rocking up at the local market on a regular basis.